ibm-cloud-docs/databases-for-mongodb/howto-ops-manager.md

 - You need to have an [{{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/registration){:new_window}.
 - And a {{site.data.keyword.databases-for-mongodb}} Enterprise Edition deployment.
 You can provision one from the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog/databases-for-mongodb).
 Give your deployment a memorable name that appears in your account's Resource List.
 - [Set the Admin Password](/docs/databases-for-mongodb?topic=databases-for-mongodb-admin-password) for your deployment.
 - [Create an Ops Manager username and password](/docs/databases-for-mongodb?topic=databases-for-mongodb-user-management.md) for your deployment by using the [Cloud Databases API](https://cloud.ibm.com/apidocs/cloud-databases-api).
+Note that the OpsManager user has limited permissions.

 ## Initial login